TabishIzhar/StrucPy/docs/source/InputExample.rst

 Infillwall
 ------------------------
-Infillwall of the reinforced concrete model is an **Optional Parameter**.
-It will determine if Infillwall will be considered while calculating Time Period during seismic analysis or not and should be passed as *Boolean*.
+`infillwall` represents infillwall of the reinforced concrete model and is an **Optional Parameter**.
+It determines if infillwall will be considered while calculating Time Period during seismic analysis or not and should be passed as *Boolean*.

 **Default is False (Infillwall will not be considered)**.

-Note: Infillwall argument has to be only provided when Seismic analysis is being done as per IS1893:2016 Part 1.
+**Note:** Infillwall argument has to be only provided when Seismic analysis is being done as per IS1893:2016 Part 1.

 ------------------------

 Autoflooring
 ------------------------
-Autoflooring of the reinforced concrete model is an **Optional Parameter**.
-Sometimes its very tedious task to apply slab/floor loads on a very huge structure.
-Autoflooring argument, automatically apply slab/floor load, making easy for the user to manipulate and should be passed as *Boolean*.
+`autoflooring` is an **Optional Parameter** and helps greatly in reducing the work load of inputting every slab detail on a reinforced concrete frame.
+Autoflooring argument, automatically apply slab/floor load, making easy for the user to manipulate and should be passed as *Boolean* operator.

 **Default is False (Autoflooring will not be considered)**.

-Note: If Autoflooring is True.
-Default values are- Thickness of Floor is 150 millimeters (mmm), Floor Finish Load (FF): 1 kN/m2, Live Load (LL): 3 kN/m2, "Waterproofing Load ": 0 kN/m2.
-It can further be change using class method `Strucpy.RCFA.RCF.changeFL()`.
+If Autoflooring is True.
+Default values are-

+* Thickness of Floor is 150 millimeters (mmm)
+* Floor Finish Load (FF): 1 kN/m2
+* Live Load (LL): 3 kN/m2
+* "Waterproofing Load ": 0 kN/m2.

+**Note**: It can further be changed using class method `Strucpy.RCFA.RCF.changeFL()` as per the requirement.
 ------------------------

 Point Loads
 ------------------------
-Point Loads can be applied on the member or members of reinforced concrete model.
+`point_loads` represents point loads acting on the member or members of reinforced concrete model.
 It is an **Optional Parameter**.
 It is required when user want to place point loads on a member, should be passed as *DataFrame*.
 Dataframe of point loads contains up to 3 columns representing:

 * "Load in (kN)" - 1st Column of DataFrame.
 * "Direction" i.e (x, y or z) in local coordinate system - 2nd Column of DataFrame.